lewhunt/mixmotion/README.md

 There are plenty of web players and widgets already available from the likes of Soundcloud and Mixcloud that you can integrate into your app.

-Mixmotion offers something a bit different; a more immersive, full-screen experience with unique visual effects, while still providing free access to Mixcloud's vast music catalogue.
+Mixmotion offers something a bit different; an immersive, full-screen experience with unique visual effects, still providing free access to Mixcloud's vast music catalogue.

 ## What Sets It Apart?